Arab states plan to cut commercial ties with Syria

 Syria's economy is already reeling from months of unrest, aggravated by U.S. and European sanctions on oil exports and several state businesses.

-Its powerful non-Arab northern neighbor Turkey, a former ally, has now turned against Assad.
+Its powerful non-Arab northern neighbour Turkey, a former ally, has now turned against Assad.

 "It is important that the international community move to resolve this problem and deliver a powerful message to the Syrian government," said Turkish Deputy Prime Minister Ali Babacan, who was invited to attend Saturday's meeting.